F-I-D-O/Manuals/manuals/Security.md

 - **Multi-factor mode**: works like the traditional multifactor authentication: a password is supplied first and then only a confirmation (e.g., hitting enter) is required on the hardware key.
 - **Single-factor mode**: only the hardware key is required, but user verification is required with the hardware key (e.g., a PIN code or a biometric).

+# Microsoft Login
+Together with its products, Microsoft pushes a centralized login system.
+As the system is far from intuitive, we will cover it here.

+The main login page is https://login.microsoftonline.com.
+At this page all logged accounts can be seen.
+Also, we can log in here to a new account.
+This is very important as Microsoft login system has a design flaw that sometimes cause a redirection to an incorrect login page, if the user uses multiple accounts on the same device.
+When we use the login.microsoftonline.com page, we bypass this malfunctioning login system and we can choose the correct account manually.